← All claims

 2026 · JMIR

-meta-analysis supports moderate Meta-analysis: multisensory/balance integration training improved postural stability and reduced fall risk, supporting balance training as a distinct effective modality.
+meta-analysis supports low Meta-analysis: multisensory/balance integration training improved postural stability and reduced fall risk, supporting balance training as a distinct effective modality.

 Chellapillai